1938 Alabama Crimson Tide football team: Sewanee

 A week after their loss to Tennessee, Alabama defeated the Sewanee Tigers 32–0 at Denny Stadium.
 After a scoreless first quarter, Alabama took a 7–0 lead in the second after Vic Bradford scored on a one-yard quarterback sneak.
 Later in the quarter, a 51-yard Alvin Davis touchdown run was called back due to a holding penalty, and he Crimson Tide led 7–0 at the half.
 After Dallas Wicke scored on a one-yard run in the third, Alabama scored 19 fourth quarter points for the 32–0 win.
 In the fourth, Charley Boswell had a pair of rushing touchdowns and threw a third to Erin Warren in the win.
-The victory improved Alabama's all-time record against Sewanee to 17–10–3, in what was their last all-time meeting as Sewanee withdrew from SEC following the 1940 season and de-emphasized athletics.